 It is annoying when you have a project’s codebase in front of you, but set up and first execution takes hours to get you rolling.
 This is where README’s come in handy.

 It is always better to have a brief intro to a project before you access the code, and a properly structured README does exactly that.
 A properly structured README looks like the below:

 Many times, we come across a

 Apimanager, but looking at the name, the purpose of class is not clear.

-According to best coding practice norms, our classes should follow single responsibility principle (SRP).
-Proper naming conventions coupled with SRP makes our lives much easier while trying to follow a project.
+According to best coding practice norms, our classes should follow the single responsibility principle (SRP).
+Proper naming conventions, coupled with SRP, make our lives much easier while trying to follow a project.